Affordable Housing with Built-In Margin, Real Property Exit & Downside Protection

 In 2009, Doug was hired to take an original idea of offering union members an official Union Internet provider, as opposed to AOL, a non-union entity.
 Within 3 years, Doug had built and was hosting websites for 36 State AFL/CIOs, hundreds of Locals, and providing internet service for thousands of union members throughout the country.

-As a General Contractor with a sales and marketing background, he helps develop affordable housing solutions using Manufactured Homes, Cottage Home developments, and multifamily units based on the highest and best use of each property.
+As a General Contractor with a sales and marketing background, he helps develop affordable housing solutions using townhomes on permanent foundations, Cottage Home developments, and multifamily townhomes based on the highest and best use of each property.

 Christopher Jacob